jetty-project/i-jetty/readme.txt

    |  |  |  |  \ console.jar         <= Goes here! :)

-Once you've done that, unmount the SD card image and follow the steps below:
+Once you've done that, unmount the SD card image from the loopback and follow the steps below:

 Adding photos to contacts
 =========================